WellingtonLobato/PyFlexe/README.md

 </p>

 # PyFlexe
 Flexe is a new framework for simulation of Federated Learning (FL) in Connected and Autonomous Vehicle (CAVs).
 Its adaptable design allows for the implementation of a variety of FL schemes, including horizontal, vertical, and Federated Transfer Learning.
-PyFlexe is free to download and use, built for customization, and allows for the realistic simulation of wireless networking and vehicle dynamics.
+Flexe and PyFlexe are free to download and use, built for customization, and allows for the realistic simulation of wireless networking and vehicle dynamics.
 The project was partitioned into two, one of which is responsible for vehicle-to-vehicle communication (Flexe) and the other for the construction and training of models (PyFlexe).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+We developed FLEXE to make it possible to implement and develop vehicular FL applications within the context of CAVs.
+It further simplifies the process of modeling specific Machine Learning (ML) and FL applications into environments suitable for CAVs.
+Specifically, we developed Flexe on top of the Veins network simulator to simulate the dynamics of communication between vehicles.

 ### Prerequisites
 PyFlexe requires the following software to be installed